If science and technology are to develop, the world needs innovative minds to keep dreaming and creating.

 Coder School — Roslyn, Syosset

 Are your kids glued to their video games or iPads?
 The Coder School takes that passion for technology and teaches kids how to code.
 It offers after-school programs as well as a camp in summer.
 Kids ages 7 to 18 are welcome, no matter the skill level.
-The Roslyn location is scheduled to open in September 2018.
+A Commack location is set to open in Fall 2019.

 Channel your inner astronaut at the Cradle of Aviation Museum's summer space camp.